jbMVS/Buttonsweeper/README.md

 There are 4 modes; Easy, Medium, Hard, and Extreme.
 A Custom game mode is included, though performance may vary depending on the values entered.

-The first time Buttonsweeper.ps1 is run, a CSV file will be created in the same directory named scores.csv for storing scores, if one does not exist.
-This file must remain in the same directory as the script in order to function.
-Make sure to run the script from a directory where creating a file is allowed, or you will recieve errors when the script is run.
-However, the game will still run, just without functioning highscores.
+The first time Buttonsweeper.ps1 is run, a CSV file will be created in the same directory named scores.csv, if one does not exist.
+This file must remain in the same directory as the highscore portion of the script to function.
+Make sure to run the script from a directory where creating a file is allowed, or you will recieve errors when the script is run, though the game will still run.